ctron/cargo-clearlydefined/README.md

     cargo clearlydefined --score 50

-It is also possible to lower the score to `0`.
+It is also possible to lower the score to `0`, which effectively disables this test.

+## Score type to test

+Clearlydefined provides different types of scores.
+By default, the tool will check of the "effective", or "overall" score.

+You can choose the score to test using `-t`.
+Testing for the "licensed score" would require:

+    cargo clearlydefined --score 50 -t licensed

 ## Showing all dependencies